mr-ravin/RotationWars/README.md

 ----

-#### IMPORTANT: New and updated version of this game i.e. RotationWars 2 is available at: https://github.com/mr-ravin/RotationWars2/
+#### Important: The latest version of RotationWars 2 is available here: https://github.com/mr-ravin/RotationWars2

 ----